 Make Ahead Notes

-If you want to make this ahead of time, I suggest you bake it fully and then reheat the 2nd day in the oven.
+If you want to make this ahead of time, I suggest you bake it fully and then reheat it on the 2nd day in the oven.
 The raw eggs in this dish make this undesirable to mix ahead one day and to bake the second day.